What Happens If You Only Pay the Minimum Amount Due on Credit Card?

 What Is the Minimum Amount Due?

 As discussed above, the minimum amount due is the least amount that your credit card issuer expects to be paid by the cardholder every month.
 It is generally 5% of the total outstanding balance on your credit card.
-But, it doesn’t mean that you should only pay the minimum amount not more than that.
-You can only avoid the late payment charges by paying the minimum due, but the interest rate is still charged on the remaining outstanding balance.
+But it doesn’t mean that you should only pay the minimum amount, not more than that.
+You can only avoid late payment charges by paying the minimum due amount, but the interest rate is still charged to the remaining outstanding balance.
 However, you can avoid a negative impact on your credit score by paying the minimum due, but you should always consider paying the full outstanding amount every month.

 Pros & Cons of Paying The Minimum Due Amount